cityofaustin/atd-knack-services/README.md

 # atd-knack-services

-ATD Knack Services is comprised a set of pyhton modules which automate the flow of data from ATD's Knack applications to downstream systems.
+ATD Knack Services is a set of pyhton modules which automate the flow of data from ATD's Knack applications to downstream systems.

 These utilities are designed to: